Detectable Abundance of Cyanoacetylene (HC$_3$N) Predicted on Reduced Nitrogen-Rich Super-Earth Atmospheres: Abstract

 \section{Abstract}

-We predict that cyanoacetylene (\ce{HC_3N}) is produced photochemically in the atmosphere of GJ 1132 b in abundances detectable by the James Webb Space Telescope (JWST), assuming that the atmosphere is as described by \citet{Swain2021}.
+We predict that cyanoacetylene (\ce{HC_3N}) is produced photochemically in the atmosphere of GJ 1132 b in abundances detectable by the James Webb Space Telescope (JWST), assuming that the atmosphere is hydrogen dominated and rich in molecular nitrogen (\ce{N2}), methane (\ce{CH4}) and hydrogen cyanide (\ce{HCN}), as described by \citet{Swain2021}.
 First, we construct line list and cross-sections for \ce{HC_3N}.
 Then we apply these cross-sections and the model atmosphere of \citet{Swain2021} to a radiative transfer model in order to simulate the transmission spectrum of GJ 1132 b as it would be seen by JWST, accounting for the uncertainty in the retrieved abundances.
-We predict that cyanoacetylene features at various wavelengths, with a clear lone feature at 4.5 $\mu$m, observable by JWST after four transits.
+We predict that cyanoacetylene features at various wavelengths, with a clear lone feature at 4.5 $\mu$m, observable by JWST after one transit.
 This feature persists within the $1-\sigma$ uncertainty of the retrieved abundances of \ce{HCN} and \ce{CH_4}.
+The signal is detectable for stratospheric temperatures $\lesssim 600$ K and moderate stratospheric mixing ($10^6 \, {\rm cm^2 \, s^{-1}} \lesssim K_{zz} \lesssim 10^8 \, {\rm cm^2 \, s^{-1}}$).
+Our results also indicate that \ce{HC_3N} is an important source of opacity that future retrieval models should consider.

 \keywords{Extrasolar rocky planets, Exoplanet atmospheres, Exoplanets: individual GJ 1132 b}